thinkaliker/thinkaliker.com/_posts/2015-02-20-how-to-github-cdn.md

 permalink: /blog/how-to-github-cdn
 author: Adam
 image: githubcdn.png
+description: Create your very own CDN with GitHub!
 ---

 I found out how easy it was to use [GitHub Pages](http://pages.github.com) to create your very own free CDN for static files.